PEM--/pdfrenderer/README.md

 # A client side PDF Renderer
 Enhance client side PDFKit:
-- Adds HTML primitives like h1, h2, h3, p, img, br, hr.
+- Adds HTML primitives like h1, h2, h3, p, img, br, hr, table.
 - Can take a SimpleSchema, parse it and render it.
 - Support for internationalization.
 - Can render external image or images within CollectionFS.